 Which of these beds is best for your sleeping needs?
 Should you spend extra for a California queen, or will a regular queen-size mattress do for your bedroom?
-Before you decide, read our California queen bed vs. queen bed comparison guide to find out more about these bed sizes.
+Before you decide, read our comparison guide to know what to look for.

 What Is A California Queen?

 A California queen bed measures 60 inches in width and 84 inches in length.
 The California queen-size mattress provides plenty of space for tall solo sleepers and couples who need some personal space even while sharing a bed.

 However, it's not one of the standard mattress sizes, making it harder to find a California queen-size bed frame, foundation, and bedding.

 Because a California queen mattress is four inches longer than a queen bed, it can provide more leg room.
 Tall sleepers will find it easier to sleep comfortably on this size without having their feet dangle off the bed.
 Its generous width also makes it comfortable to share the mattress with a partner, child, or pet without feeling cramped.

 While a king mattress is 76 inches wide compared to a California queen's 60 inches, it's four inches shorter.
 This may make it better for couples who don't need as much extra space on their sides but want more room to stretch out their legs.

 Who Should Sleep On A California Queen Bed?

 Taller sleepers who share a bed with a partner, child, and/or pet should consider sleeping on a California queen bed.
 The California queen size mattress also provides plenty of space for tall single sleepers who toss and turn in their sleep.
 If you are at least six feet tall or share a bed with someone that tall, you'll find the California queen size mattress perfect for your sleeping needs.